algordeev/autonomous-tram-system/README.md

 ## Background
 This project was originally developed as an individual robotics competition project.
-It won the national World Robot Olympiad (WRO) final in Russia and was later presented at the international WRO 2021 final, where the author represented Russia.
+It won the national World Robot Olympiad (WRO) final in Russia and was later presented at the international WRO 2021 final, where I represented my country.